 Take some time to try the suggestions and think about what's written here.
 What makes sense to you and what feels right to you?
 Do you have any questions or is there anything you aren't sure about?

-(This response is continued from the answer above, as if in a second email)
+(This response is continued from the answer above, as if in a second email, after you respond to what was written in the first email)

 When we feel strongly about a situation, we need to feel our emotions without judging them as being good or bad or right or wrong.
 The more we try to ignore an emotion, judge it as being wrong, or prevent it from being expressed, the stronger and more out of control that emotion becomes.